LogtalkDotOrg/logtalk3/manuals/_sources/userman/printing.rst.txt

 The solution is to decouple the calls to print a message from the actual printing of the output text.
 The same is true for calls to read user input.
-By decoupling the call to input some data from the actual read of the data, we can easily switched e.g. from a command-line interface to a GUI input dialog or even automate providing the data (e.g. when automating testing of user interaction).
+By decoupling the call to input some data from the actual read of the data, we can easily switch e.g. from a command-line interface to a GUI input dialog or even automate providing the data (e.g. when automating testing of user interaction).